 Since 1989, breast cancer death rates have been decreasing thanks to advancements in treatment and earlier detection.
 At Regional Cancer Care Associates, we’re proud to be pioneers in the improvement of breast cancer treatments through our clinical trials.
-If you’re interest in enrolling in a breast cancer clinical trial, call RCCA today at 201-669-4706.
+If you’re interested in enrolling in a breast cancer clinical trial, call RCCA today at 201-669-4706.

-Before a new drug, medical strategy or device can be approved, it first must be evaluated for human use.
+Before a new drug, medical strategy, or device can be approved, it first must be evaluated for human use.
 This research process is called a clinical trial.
 As scientific studies, clinical trials are methodically designed to follow strict scientific standards.
 At the end of each trial, the data is used to determine if the new medical therapy is a safe and effective method for improving patient outcomes.

 If you’ve been diagnosed with breast cancer, a clinical trial can give you access to the latest advancements and innovations in treatment methods and medications.
 In turn, you’ll participate in a research process that may one day help improve the quality of life for thousands of women and men around the world.